ephbaum/EphWordsBlog/src/content/blog/2023/03/2023-03-19-2023-week-11-one-more-at-home.md

 ## **☘️**

-Tris came to have family dinner on Friday before Mikey.
+Tris came to have family dinner on Friday before Mikey leaves.
 We ordered Mexican for St. Patrick’s Day.
 It was a lovely visit that resulted in a squad win in Fortnite after dinner. 😅

 ## **Long Saturday**